brainbrian/brainbrian-gatsby/content/posts/2015-11-18-preseason-in-the-mt-baker-backcountry/index.md

 ---
-title: 'Preseason in the Mt.
-Baker Backcountry'
+title: "Preseason in the Mt.
+Baker Backcountry"
-date: '2015-11-18'
+date: "2015-11-18"
 categories:
-    - 'snowboarding'
+  - "snowboarding"
 ---

 Someone definitely got the memo that Mt.
 Baker on Sunday was getting POW.
 We arrived around 9am to an already halfway-full upper lot.
 It was filled with 200+ backcountry enthusiasts eager to ride some powder.
 After last season being such a wash in the Northwest, stoke levels were very high.